 If you are trying to modify/ delete any particular file on your computer but an error message appears stating “The action can’t be completed because the folder is open in another program“, you can’t delete/ modify the file without stopping the other program which is using it.
-Some Windows 10 users are Follow the processes described in this article to find out which process is ‘locking’ the file on your computer, stop the process and you will be able to modify/ delete the file again on your computer.
+Some Windows 10 or windows 11 users are Follow the processes described in this article to find out which process is ‘locking’ the file on your computer, stop the process and you will be able to modify/ delete the file again on your computer.

 At our end, we have tried to delete “adobe” from the Temp folder and it has returned an error message saying “The action can’t be completed because the file is open in Adobe Genuine Software Integrity Service“.

 In both of the methods described below, we are going to use this case.

 Method-1 Use Resource Monitor to detect and end the process-